szabgab/slides/github-ci/actions.md

 ## What is Github Actions - GitHub Workflows?
 {id: what-is-github-actions}

-* Run any process triggered by events.
+* Run any process triggered by some event.

 * Integrated CI and CD system (a workflow).
 * Free for limited use for both public and private repos.
 * See [pricing](https://github.com/pricing) for details.
 * [Check Total time used](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-billing-and-payments-on-github/viewing-your-github-actions-usage)

+## GitHub Actions use-cases
+{id: github-actions-use-cases}

+* CI - Continuous Integration - compile code and run all the tests on every push amd ever pull-request.
+* CD - Continuous Delivery/Deployment.
+* Run a scheduled job to collect data.
+* Generate static web sites.
+* Automatically handle issues (eg. close old issues).

 ## Documentation
 {id: github-actions-documentation}